Skip to content

 So again, investing is a marathon that you ACTUALLY should want to run 😀.
 You chip away stride by stride at first, and before you know it, you’ve put away many, many miles.

-And as we shared above, investing is NOT a sprint; it’s for the long-haul.
+As we shared above, investing is NOT a sprint; it’s for the long-haul.
 It’s the notion of buying stock in companies that you believe will do well over time, and grow with you.

 Good things truly do take time.
 When you think about exercising or eating healthy, you usually don’t see results in a day or a week.
 In fact, it can take many months and sometimes years upon years of growth that builds up over time to see and feel your body becoming healthier.

-Same applies to stocks and investing: companies generally don’t become successful overnight.
+The same applies to stocks and investing: companies generally don’t become successful overnight.
 They are continuously improving their products and services little by little each day, and those actions compound over time and often aren’t realized until much, much later.

 You can invest more if you want, like $2, $5, or $10, by changing it in your settings.
 This way, your investments match your spending habits.
 For example, if you switch to a different grocery store, Grifin keeps up with your new shopping choices.
 Just swipe your card, and Grifin buys stock in the new store each time you shop.
 Easy peasy!